The Importance of Healthy Self-Esteem

 Self-esteem is your opinion of yourself.
 If you have poor self-esteem you probably already know it from how you talk to yourself: self-criticism, pessimism and lowered expectations of your capabilities.
 On the other hand, if you have good self-esteem, you probably don’t notice it!
 You just get on with doing what you can, giving things a try and if you fail, seeing it as an opportunity to learn or choose more wisely next time.
 This kind of self-esteem may seem a matter of luck, but in fact, there are mental and emotional skills you can learn to respond with more confidence and improve your self-esteem.

 Some signs you may be struggling with low self-esteem are:

 - Being extremely critical of yourself

-- Ignoring compliments or not believe them
+- Ignoring compliments or discounting them “Oh, anyone could do that”

 - Describing yourself negatively

-- An underlying mental illness
+- An underlying mental condition

 - Ongoing medical problems such as a physical disability or serious illness

 This TED-Ed Talk gives an interesting insight in to self-esteem and what factors can cause low self-esteem: https://ed.ted.com/featured/Mywo8YxC